Noblie / Blog / THE WORLD’S MOST COLLECTABLE KNIVES

 worked on the manufacture of legendary knives for sixty years.

-The company created collectable aristocratic knives.
+The company created custom art knives.
 The time to create them depends on the

 complexity of the execution.
 Creating a symbolic knife can be as hard as creating a practical model for